mjkloeckner/kloeckner.com.ar/md/dwm-config/dwm-config.md

 ### Requisites

 - GNU/Linux or BSD based operating system
 - A C library and a C compiler
 - make utility installed
 - X server installed
--   dwm source code, you can clone the repository or download as a tar file at the web
+- dwm source code

-As you can see above you can only install dwm on GNU/Linux or BSD based distros, unfortunally dwm is not available for Windows users but I'm sure there is an alternative.
+As you can see above you can only install dwm on GNU/Linux or BSD based distros, unfortunally dwm is not available for Windows users and I'm not sure if there is an alternative.

-### Installation
+### Steps

-In order to install dwm you can visit the web of the creators at [suckless.org/dwm](https://dwm.suckless.org/), where you can download the source code as a tar file, or clone the repository.
+In order to install dwm download the source code from [suckless.org/dwm](https://dwm.suckless.org/), you can clone the repo from [git.suckless.org/dwm](https://git.suckless.org/dwm) or download it as a tar file.

-After you obtain the source code you need to navigate to the root folder of the source code and execute the following command
+After you obtain the source code navigate to the root folder of the source code and execute the following command

 ```console